13 Common Mint Errors of Little Value

 The doubling on the replica is mushy and below the original letters of “Liberty”; the doubling on the authentic coin is above “Liberty” with each letter mirroring the original and shifted to the right.

-If you like posts like this, please subscribe so you can get our weekly newsletter and be informed whenever there is a new article or column.
+If you like posts like this, please subscribe so you can be informed whenever there is a new article or column.

 Proxiblog also has thousands of followers on Facebook Coin Groups, YouTube and social media.
 To get the latest discussion and commentaries, click here.